-In support of strengthening student academic achievement, White Oak Middle School receives Title I, Part A funds and must jointly develop with, agree upon with, and distribute to parents and family members of participating children a written parent and family engagement policy that contains information required by section 1116(b) and (c) of the Every Student Succeeds Act (ESSA).
-The policy establishes the school's expectations for parent and family engagement and describes how the school will implement a number of specific parent and family engagement activities, and it is incorporated into the school's plan submitted to the district.
+In support of strengthening student academic achievement, Pleasant Run Middle School receives Title I, Part A funds and must jointly develop with, agree upon with, and distribute to parents and family members of participating children a written parent and family engagement policy that contains information required by Section 1116(b) and (c) of the Every Student Succeeds Act (ESSA).
+This policy establishes the school's expectations for parent and family engagement and describes how the school will implement specific engagement activities.
+It is incorporated into the school's plan submitted to the district.

-White Oak Middle School agrees to implement the following requirements as outlined by Section 1116:
+Pleasant Run Middle School agrees to implement the following requirements as outlined by Section 1116:

-- Involve parents, in an organized, ongoing and timely way, in the planning, review and improvement of programs under Title I, Part A, including the planning, review and improvement of the school parent and family engagement policy and the joint development of the schoolwide or targeted assistance plan. - Update the school parent and family engagement policy periodically to meet the changing needs of parents and the school, distribute it to the parents of participating children and make the parent and family engagement policy available to the local community. - Provide full opportunities, to the extent practicable, for the participation of parents with limited English proficiency, parents with disabilities and parents of migratory children, including providing information and school reports required under Section 1111 of ESSA in an understandable and uniform format, including alternative formats upon request and, to the extent practicable in a language parents can understand. - If the schoolwide program plan under Section 1114(b) of SSA is not satisfactory to the parents of participating children, submit any parent comments on the plan when the school makes the plan available to the local educational agency. - Be governed by the following statutory definition of parent and family engagement and carry out programs, activities and procedures in accordance with this definition: - Parent and family engagement means the participation of parents in regular and meaningful communication involving student academic learning and other school activities, including ensuring: - Parents play an integral role in assisting their children's learning; - Parents are encouraged to be actively involved in their children's education at school; - Parents are full partners in their children's education and are included, as appropriate, in decision-making and on advisory committees to assist in the education of their children; and - Other activities are carried out, such as those described in Section 1116 of ESSA.
+- Involve parents, in an organized, ongoing, and timely way, in the planning, review, and improvement of programs under Title I, Part A, including the school parent and family engagement policy and schoolwide or targeted assistance plan. - Update the engagement policy periodically to meet the changing needs of parents and the school, distribute it to participating families, and make it accessible to the local community. - Provide full opportunities, to the extent practicable, for the participation of parents with limited English proficiency, parents with disabilities, and parents of migratory children, including offering information and reports in understandable formats and, where possible, in parents' native languages. - Submit parent comments on the schoolwide program plan if the plan is not satisfactory to parents of participating children. - Be governed by the following statutory definition of parent and family engagement and carry out programs, activities, and procedures in accordance with this definition:

+Parent and family engagement means the participation of parents in regular, two-way, and meaningful communication involving student academic learning and other school activities, including ensuring that:

+- Parents play an integral role in assisting their child's learning; - Parents are encouraged to be actively involved in their child's education; - Parents are full partners in their child's education and are included in decision-making and advisory roles; - Other activities described in Section 1116 of ESSA are carried out.